ArunVashishtha/MicroService_MongoDB_K8/Readme.md

 ## Installation
 You can download the code for given repository and after dowloading build the project and run locally or globally using docker hub image.

+## Build an image
+Download the source code, and build your image using below steps:

+    - Build the Docker image: Open a terminal or command prompt, navigate to the directory containing the Dockerfile, and run the following command: docker build -t your-dockerhub-username/your-image-name:tag .

+Replace your-dockerhub-username, your-image-name, and tag with appropriate values.
+The . at the end specifies the build context as the current directory.

+    - Log in to Docker Hub: Run the following command and provide your Docker Hub credentials when prompted: docker login

+    - Tag the Docker image: After a successful build, tag the image with your Docker Hub repository name: docker tag your-dockerhub-username/your-image-name:tag your-dockerhub-username/your-image-name:tag

+Replace your-dockerhub-username, your-image-name, and tag with appropriate values.

+    - Push the Docker image to Docker Hub: Run the following command to push the tagged image to Docker Hub: docker push your-dockerhub-username/your-image-name:tag

+Replace your-dockerhub-username, your-image-name, and tag with appropriate values.

 ## API Endpoint
 The service API tier can be accessed at the following URL to view the records from the backend tier: